libra/website/docs/libra-protocol.md

 * **Sender address** - Account address of the sender of the transaction.
 * **Sender public key** - The public key that corresponds to the private key used to sign the transaction.
-* **Program**  - The program is comprised of:
+* **Program**  - The program is comprised of the following:
     * A Move bytecode transaction script.
-(Here is an example of a [peer to peer transaction script](life-of-a-transaction.md#peer-to-peer-transaction-script-and-inputs)).
+Here is an example of a [peer to peer transaction script](life-of-a-transaction.md#peer-to-peer-transaction-script-and-inputs).
     * An optional list of inputs to the script.
-For a peer to peer transaction, it will contain the information about the recipient and the amount transferred to the recipient.
+For a peer to peer transaction, the inputs will contain the information about the recipient and the amount transferred to the recipient.
     * An optional list of Move bytecode modules to publish.
 * **Gas price** (in microlibra/gas units) - The amount the sender is willing to pay per unit of [gas](reference/glossary.md#gas), to execute the transaction.
 Gas is a way to pay for computation and storage.
 A gas unit is an abstract measurement of computation with no inherent real-world value.
 * **Maximum gas amount** - The maximum units of gas the transaction is allowed to consume.